 Flax and hemp bedding materials are made from the chopped stems of flax and hemp plants.
 This bedding material has become increasingly popular in recent years and has a low dust content.
 This bedding can often be more expensive, which may limit its appeal.
 Instances of horses eating the bedding are rare but have been reported, so it is important to look out for this as flax and hemp are relatively indigestible.
 It is packaged in heavy duty plastic bags so can easily be stored.

-Cardboard is usually shredded and is another dust-free bedding material.
+Cardboard is usually shredded and is another low dust bedding material.
 It can, however, move around the stable like paper, leaving bare patches when the horse gets up and lies down.
 Cardboard clumps together when wet, making removal of theses patches easy, but it can be difficult to separate from droppings, which can be wasteful.

 Rubber matting has become commonplace as a partial alternative to bedding in stables.
 Although the matting is initially expensive, it should be viewed as a long-term investment.